pabloabap/philosophers42/README.md

 > The program must not have **data races**.

->The way used to solve this concurrent problem is paralelizing philos/tasks using threads and locking shared resources updates using mutex or using processes and semaphores.
+The method used to solve this concurrent problem is paralelizing philos/tasks using threads and locking shared resources using mutex.
+It could also be solved using processes and semaphores.

 ## Concepts
 ### Threads